 A great starting point for books with positive body messages and confidence

-Every single one of these books are essential reading for any BIPOC woman looking to improve her body image and self-esteem.
+Every single one of these books is essential reading for any BIPOC woman looking to improve her body image and self-esteem.
 They offer valuable lessons, inspiring stories, and beautiful imagery that celebrates the black women’s experience.

 These books will be a great choice if you’re looking for an excellent read with positive body messages and confidence.
 So go out and get yourself one (or all!) of these books before the end of the year!
 You won’t regret it.

-Check out our other lists of book round ups
+Check out our other lists of book round-ups